 Marketing a Business: Did You Know...?

-- One of the most recognizable "traveling" advertisements has been on the road for almost sixty-five years.
+Did you know one of the most recognizable "traveling" advertisements has been on the road for more than sixty-five years?
 The Oscar Meyer Weinermobile first took to the streets of Chicago in 1936.
 Today, there are six high-tech Weinermobiles hot-dogging it around the country.
+Every business owner knows that marketing is key to growing their business.
+But some marketing tactics aren't as charming as the Weinermobile.
+These examples help to illustrate the types of marketing ploys that can get a business in trouble.

 - Since 1994 the FTC has brought over 100 enforcement actions to stop fraud and deception online.